-Unfortunately, this study indicates that internal medicine doctors may be at a high risk of medical malpractice claims and as a victim you may have rights to move forward with a medical malpractice claim with the assistance of an experienced Jacksonville medical malpractice lawyer.
+Unfortunately, this study indicates that internal medicine doctors may be at high risk of medical malpractice claims, and as a victim, you may have the rights to move forward with a medical malpractice claim with the assistance of an experienced Jacksonville medical malpractice lawyer.

 Having a lawyer who has extensive experience representing individuals in cases like yours can be extremely valuable when thinking about how to best protect yourself.
 Unfortunately, a medical malpractice error can shake your life for many years to come.

 If a doctor failed to diagnose you and you went for weeks or months without getting the treatment that could have eliminated the condition or saved your life, the individuals responsible may be held liable in a Jacksonville medical malpractice claim.

 Medical malpractice cases in Florida are notoriously complex and require the insight of someone who has extensive experience in this area.
 Finding the right Jacksonville medical malpractice lawyer is essential if you intend to move forward with a malpractice claim.

 Even if you are not yet sure whether or not you will file a medical malpractice claim in Florida, you need to speak with an attorney who can advise you of your rights and help you determine your next steps going forward.